Autumn 2023 - New base in Venice: Palazzo Giustinian Lolin

 This wonderful late 17th century building, right on the Grand Canal, will be an amazing place for our students to study in coming years and continues the History departmental presence in Venice stretching back to 1968.
 We have had many homes in the city in that time but this must be one of the most spectacular and will allow us to expand opportunities for students to study there for short periods.

 Follow the footsteps of history-makers

-Additionally, if you choose to study Renaissance and Modern History stream of study, you will have the opportunity to spend a full term in your third year at Warwick’s teaching facility in Venice, taught by Warwick staff.
+Additionally, if you choose to study Renaissance and Modern History stream of study, you will have the opportunity to spend a full term in your final year at Warwick’s teaching facility in Venice, taught by Warwick staff.

-While studying in Italy you will ake a module which explores the history of the city during the Renaissance.
+While studying in Italy you will take a module which explores the history of the city during the Renaissance.
 We explore Venice, in all its principal aspects, cultural, economic, political, religious, and social.
 This gives you a unique opportunity to study the history of this great Mediterranean city while living in it.

 You will live in local, Venetian flats during your time in Venice, and our Venetian administrator helps to arrange the accommodation.
-The University guarantees accommodation on campus for third year students on their return, which means that you don’t have to worry about renting a flat in England during the autumn term.
+The University guarantees accommodation on campus for final year students on their return, which means that you don’t have to worry about renting a flat in England during the autumn term.

 I chose to apply to Warwick specifically for the Venice programme and it exceeded all my expectations.
 It truly was an awe inspiring experience throughout.
 For historians, the city provides the perfect base for us to uncover and explore a variety of primary sources.
 The chance to study abroad has helped me gain independence, internationalise my CV and experience a new culture.”